dbeinhauer/mcs-source/working_log.md

 # 19.3.2024
-- the mozaik should be used only for data extraction
+- mozaik should be used only for data extraction
 - data consist of:
     - the image
     - experiment lenght (and blank/stimuli parts)